 Health and Safety in Spain

-The standard of Spanish healthcare is generally quite good, especially in the major tourist hot-spots.
+The standard of Spanish healthcare is generally quite good, especially in the major tourist hot spots.
 Carrying a valid EHIC card and taking out comprehensive travel insurance should guarantee you a good standard of treatment in local medical facilities.
-The tap water is considered drinkable and no special vaccinations are required when travelling to Spain.
+Tap water is considered drinkable and no special vaccinations are required when travelling to Spain.